dhir01/Covid-19-Tableau-Dashboard/README.md

 ## Open my project

--Install Tablue public to view my file or Click on the given link in thr link corner
+-Install Tableau public to view my file or Click on the given link in the link corner.